 BUILD STRENGTH, FLEXIBILITY AND PREVENT INJURY

-ISN’T SQUATTING EVERY SESSION TOO MUCH?
+ISN’T DAILY SQUATTING TOO MUCH?

 ‘There are many people employed in physical labour who don’t go to work one day and then take 3 days off as ‘rest days’.’